NotHLee/project-management-backend/README.md

 # Project Management App - Flask Server
 This repository contains the backend server for the Project Management App, developed for **FIT2101: Software Engineering Process and Management** at Monash University Malaysia.
 The server is built using Flask and serves as the core backend, handling data storage, API endpoints, and logic for task and user management.

+**Note**: This backend server connects to the [Project Management App Frontend](https://github.com/NotHLee/project-management-frontend.git) to deliver a complete project management experience.

 ## Tech Stack
 - **Python**
 - **MongoDB**: For storing and managing data